Maimouna's Procedure on

 Send a Message to Maimouna

-We'll deliver your message to Maimouna at her hospital bed.
+We'll deliver your message to Maimouna as soon as we see her.